Emerald Cory Care Guide: The Biggest and Boldest Cory Catfish

 Lighting

 Emerald corys aren’t fussy about lighting.
 Moderate lighting works well and will help show off their metallic green coloration without stressing them.
 If you’re running a planted tank with higher light, just make sure there are shaded areas created by tall plants, driftwood, or floating plants where the corys can retreat.
-They tend to be most active during lower light conditions and at dawn and dusk.
+They are most active during lower light conditions and at dawn and dusk.

 Plants & Decorations